-- Know that each case is different, each instance of hypothyroidism is unique, always follow the personalized guidelines set for you by a qualified medical practitioner.
+- Know that each case is different, and each instance of hypothyroidism is unique.
+Always follow the personalized guidelines set for you by a qualified medical practitioner.

 - Try not to stress, believe that your treatment plan will work and that is half the battle, you are not alone.

 Related article: Hair Falling Out?
 4 Health-Related Reasons Why